 Cancer generally refers to a collection of diseases where cells in the body divide uncontrollably and spread into surrounding tissues, causing internal damage and often death.

-For decades, surgery, chemotherapy and radiation therapy have been the standards of care for cancer treatment, and often the only options.
-They operate on the basic premise that cancer cells are fast growing cells, so using powerful toxic chemicals (chemotherapy) or powerful x-rays (radiation) they hope to kill those cells to stop the cancer.
-The problem is that these treatments are not always very targeted, so they also kill normal fast-growing cells, such as hair cells, intestine cells, mouth-lining cells and others.
-This inadvertent side effect of killing healthy cells is what causes the debilitating side effects of chemotherapy and radiation, and a reduced quality of life for cancer patients.
+For decades, surgery, chemotherapy, and radiation therapy have been the standards of care for cancer treatment and are often the only options.
+They operate on the basic premise that cancer cells are fast-growing cells, so using powerful toxic chemicals (chemotherapy) or powerful X-rays (radiation), they hope to kill those cells to stop the cancer.
+The problem is that these treatments are not always very targeted, so they also kill normal fast-growing cells, such as hair cells, intestine cells, mouth-lining cells, and others.
+This inadvertent side effect of killing healthy cells is what causes the debilitating side effects of chemotherapy and radiation and a reduced quality of life for cancer patients.

 Using “chemo” has been likened to throwing a grenade into the body with the hope that it will kill the cancer and not the body.